}

 Why is the content of this course important in the Australian business landscape?

 To drive efforts to achieve the Sustainable Development Goals, it is critical that businesses adopt sustainability reporting, and that people everywhere have access to relevant information about businesses’ sustainability practices.
-And with both the Australian Security and Investments Commission (ASIC) and the Australian Competition and Consumer Commission (ACCC) targeting environmental and sustainability claims as a current enforcement priority, the topic of “greenwashing” has never been more important for Australian businesses.
+With both the Australian Security and Investments Commission (ASIC) and the Australian Competition and Consumer Commission (ACCC) targeting environmental and sustainability claims in recent years the topic of “greenwashing” has never been more important for Australian businesses.

 What is the time commitment required to complete the course?